Is a Donald Trump Marijuana Crackdown on the Way?

 The reason for that is due to preemption, which is the principle that federal law supersedes state law.
 And according to federal law, marijuana is still illegal.
-Therefore, a federal agency, such as the Drug Enforcement Agency, could theoretically step in and shut down any marijuana grower or seller, no matter what state laws are on the books protecting them.
+Therefore, a federal agency such as the Drug Enforcement Administration (DEA) could theoretically step in and shut down any marijuana grower or seller, no matter what state laws are on the books protecting them.

 The Obama administration issued the Cole Memorandum, basically saying that the feds would stay out of state business.
 Trump’s notoriously anti-marijuana Attorney General, Jeff Sessions, did away with the Cole Memorandum, increasing the risk of a Donald Trump marijuana crackdown.

 While Trump’s State of the Union speech for 2018 did not address marijuana specifically, he did continue to espouse his support for law enforcement, which we can implicitly read into as support for Sessions’s push to prosecute marijuana more aggressively.
 (Source: “State of the Union 2018: Where Is the Pot?”
 Cannabis Now, January 31, 2018.)